 Dirk De Bièvre is Associate Professor and Chair of the Department of Political Science of the University of Antwerp.

 Together with Sieglinde Gstöhl (College of Europe), he is the author of The Trade Policy of the European Union (2018, EU Series Red Globe Press, Macmillan International).

-Together with Arlo Poletti (University of Trento), he is the author of Judicial politics and international cooperation: From Disputes to Deal-Making in the World Trade Organization (2016, ECPR Press), which will be awarded the 2017 Best Book Award of the International Law Section (ILAW) Section of the International Studies Association (ISA), awarded in April 2018 at the ISA Annual Convention in San Francisco.
+Together with Arlo Poletti (University of Trento), he is the author of Judicial politics and international cooperation: From Disputes to Deal-Making in the World Trade Organization (2016, ECPR Press), which was awarded the 2017 Best Book Award of the International Law Section (ILAW) Section of the International Studies Association (ISA) in April 2018 at the ISA Annual Convention in San Francisco.